 When you scan along the perimeter (and in areas that are empty or repetitive), print out alignment markers such as the one below and apply them to the site before scanning.
 Learn more about Visual Alignment.

 Markers will appear in the visual 2D panorama (Inside View) of the finished Matterport Space.
-If you don't like how they look or if you forgot to print the markers, you can also add unique 3D objects to the Space before you scan.

 Scanning in the Middle